 Watch out for survey fatigue.
 Most surveys should be long enough to easily be accomplished in 5 minutes, with up to 10 questions that are targeted, directly addressing the areas you need to cover.
 How often you survey your customers can vary by industry, but you want to be careful not to send surveys so often that customers stop responding to them.
 In short, be aware of the time considerations you’re asking of your audience.
 Do not take up one second more than is necessary.

-Customer feedback platforms like Delighted offer a range of services, including time-tested and optimized survey templates, to ensure that the survey gets to the point right away.
+Customer experience management software like Delighted offers a range of services, including time-tested and optimized survey templates, to ensure that the survey gets to the point right away.
 These customizable templates help you measure popular customer experience metrics, such as NPS, CSAT, and CES.
 For more in-depth feedback, you have the ability to add additional follow-up questions.
 Delighted also has built-in survey throttling, to ensure you’re not in danger of over-surveying the same customer.

 4. Follow questionnaire design best practices